Welcome! We are

 The Independent National Approved Premises Association CIC [NAPA]

-NAPA CIC (Community Interest Company) is an association of the eleven providers of independently managed Approved Premises (IAPs) in England and Wales.
+NAPA CIC (Community Interest Company) is an association of the providers of the fourteen independently managed Approved Premises (IAPs) in England and Wales.
 All Approved Premises (APs), whether run independently or by the state directly, provide community based residential facilities for those who have offended.

 Overall Napa considers that we….